samuals151/hisensetv_hass/README.rst

 - For the media_player, the source is not known until an option is selected.
 Source selection changes performed outside of Home Assistant will not be reflected.

+- For the media_player, a mute button is displayed but is not functional.
+Possible HASS bug, since mute features should be deactivated.

 Advanced Commands
 *****************